benwu25/c-rosae/README.md

-Here are the steps to build `c-rosae` the Rust frontend for the Daikon dynamic invariant detector.
+This is the source repository for `c-rosae`, a fork of the Rust compiler. `c-rosae` provides verification tooling for Rust, implementing a Rust frontend for the [Daikon dynamic invariant detector](https://github.com/codespecs/daikon) to hypothesize likely program invariants through dynamic analysis.

  * Build the compiler.
      * `./x setup`